datawire/ambassador-docs/docs/cloud/latest/service-catalog/howtos/organize-service-catalog.md

   </p>

 3. Click **save** to apply the changes.
 The group is automatically deleted if there are no more services in it.

+## Move a service to a different group

+TBD